})

 What services does Priority First Security Services offer for small businesses?

 Priority First Security Services provides tailored protection solutions specifically designed for small businesses, particularly in the construction sector.
-Their services include corporate protection, vacant property surveillance, and specialised site protection.
+Services include corporate protection, vacant property surveillance, specialised site protection, SIA-licensed manned guarding, CCTV monitoring, access control, key holding and alarm response, and site logistics management.

 How does Priority First Security Services enhance operational efficiency for construction managers?

-Why is investing in small business security solutions important?
+Why is investing in security solutions important for small businesses?

 The average total cost of a cyberattack on small businesses is £254,445, highlighting the financial impact of security breaches.
 Additionally, there has been a 135% increase in social engineering attacks in early 2023, emphasising the need for tailored protective strategies.